On the Power of Manifold Samples in Exploring Configuration Spaces and the Dimensionality of Narrow Passages

 \subsection{Recursive Application of the \MMS Framework}

-\subsecspaceb We first assume (falsely) that we have the means to decompose three-dimensional manifolds.
-Under this assumption, the application of \MMS is straightforward: The set $\calM$ consists of two families.
-An element of the first family of manifolds is defined by fixing $R_b$ at free configurations $b \in \Cfree^b$ while $R_a$ moves freely inducing the three-dimensional subspaces\footnote{In this paper, when discussing subspaces, we should actually use the term affine subspaces or linear manifolds.
-We allow ourselves this (slight) inaccuracy for ease of reading.} $\calC^a \times b$.
-The second family is defined symmetrically by fixing $R_a$.
+\subsecspaceb Had we had the means to decompose three-dimensional manifolds the application of \MMS would be straightforward: The set $\calM$ consists of two families.
+An element of the first family of manifolds is defined by fixing $R_b$ at free configurations $b \in \Cfree^b$ while $R_a$ moves freely inducing the three-dimensional subspaces\footnote{In this paper, when discussing subspaces, unless otherwise stated we refer to affine subspaces or linear manifolds.} $\calC^a \times b$.
+The second family is defined symmetrically by fixing $a\in R_a$.
 As subspace pairs of the form $(a \times \calC^b, \calC^a \times b)$ intersect at the point $(a, b)$, manifolds of the two families intersect allowing for connections in the connectivity graph \calG.

 However, we do not have the tools to construct three-dimensional manifolds explicitly.
 Thus the principal idea is to construct \emph{approximations} of these manifolds by another application of \MMS.
 Since for a certain manifold one robot is fixed, we are left with a three-dimensional \CS in which the fixed robot is regarded as an obstacle.
-Essentially this is done by using the implementation presented in~\cite{SHRH11} but with a simpler set of manifolds (see also Fig.~\ref{fig:primitives}): (i)~{\bf Horizontal slices} -- corresponding to a fixed orientation of the moving robot while it is free to translate (ii)~{\bf Vertical lines} -- corresponding to a fixed location of the moving robot while it is free to rotate.
+Essentially this is done by using the implementation presented in~\cite{SHRH11} but with a simpler set of manifolds (see also Fig.~\ref{fig:primitives}): (i)~{\bf Horizontal slices} -- corresponding to a fixed orientation of the moving robot while it is free to translate (ii)~{\bf Vertical lines} -- corresponding to a fixed location of the reference point of the moving robot while it is free to rotate.